José Luis Encarnação

 José Luis Moreira da Encarnação is a Portuguese computer scientist, Professor Emeritus at the Department of Computer Science of the Technische Universität Darmstadt in Germany and a senior technology and innovation advisor to governments, multinational companies, research institutions and organizations, and foundations.
 He is involved in the development of research agendas and innovation strategies for socio-economic development with a focus on emerging economies.
 He is also a member of the German National Academy of Science and Engineering (acatech) and the German Berlin-Brandenburg Academy of Sciences and Humanities (BBAW).
 He is an elected member of the ACM SIGGRAPH Academy (USA) and an elected honorary member of the Lisbon Academy of Sciences (Portugal).

 Biography

-Professor Encarnação was born in Portugal and has lived in the Federal Republic of Germany (now Germany) since 1959.
+Professor Encarnação was born in Portugal and has lived in the Federal Republic of Germany since 1959.
 In Portugal, he graduated from the Escola Salesiana do Estoril.

 He holds a Diploma (Dipl.-Ing.) and a doctorate (Dr.-Ing.) in electrical engineering from the Technische Universität Berlin (TUB), where he conducted his Ph.D. studies with a scholarship of the Gulbenkian Foundation.